 While the Museum Learning Center and the library are open to all visitors, please be aware that Tuesday through Friday there may be classes in session in the Museum Learning Center.
 We ask that visitors wait until the class is over to peruse the Families & Educators Library and visit the Museum Learning Center.

 The Addison’s Model Ship Collection

 The Addison’s collection of 22 model ships has long been a favorite attraction for children.
 Writing about the Addison’s ship models in a recent Boston Globe article about great museums to visit with children, Mark Feeney observed “All are objects of wonder, beautifully detailed, and marvels of balanced strength and delicacy.”
 The Mayflower, the Santa Maria, and Half Moon, along with many other less well-known vessels, are all on view.

 Drop-In Family Days

 The Addison offers Family Days inspired by selected exhibitions on view in the galleries.
 Join us for art activities and exploration designed especially for the family audience!

-Families are invited to the Addison Gallery to explore the work of James Prosek and to experiment with materials to create their own bird silhouettes, imaginary hybrid animals, and stamp paintings.
+Families are invited to the Addison Gallery to explore the Addison’s winter exhibitions and experiment with art materials to make their own masterpieces.
 Children must be accompanied by an adult caregiver.
 Free and open to the public.